AElfProject/AElf/docs/resources/cli/methods.md

 ### proposal - Create a proposal

-There are three kinds of proposal contracts in AElf for now:
+There are three kinds of proposal contracts in AElf:
 * `AElf.ContractNames.Parliament`
 * `AElf.ContractNames.Referendum`
 * `AElf.ContractNames.Association`

-you can choose one and create a proposal to an organization on any contract method by the proposal contract.
+depending on your needs you can choose one and create a proposal.

-* Get an organization address or create a organization
+* Get an organization address or create one

-Get default organization address on contract `AElf.ContractNames.Parliament`
+Get the default organization's address with the parliament contract (`AElf.ContractNames.Parliament`):

 ```bash
 $ aelf-command call AElf.ContractNames.Parliament GetDefaultOrganizationAddress